 What are some interesting facts about Saxony?

 One of the most interesting facts about Saxony is that it is home to the oldest university in Germany, the University of Leipzig.
 Saxony is also home to a number of other notable universities, including the Dresden University of Technology and the Technical University of Munich.
 Saxony is also home to car enthusiasts.
-A number of large automotive companies, such as Porsche and Volkswagen are located there.
+A number of large automotive companies, such as Porsche and Volkswagen, are located there.

 Saxony was a key region during World War II.
 Dresden, in particular, suffered heavy damage from Allied bombing raids.
 The city was almost completely destroyed.
-Many of the city’s historic landmarks were lost, including Dresden Castle and the Zwinger Palace.
+Many of the city’s historical landmarks were lost, including Dresden Castle and the Zwinger Palace.
 Reconstruction efforts have been ongoing since the war ended.